 - Causing or influencing an employer to discriminate against an employee based upon that employee’s membership or non-membership in a union;

-- Refusing to bargain in good faith with an employer if that union has been chosen by the majority of employees as their collective bargaining representative; and
+- Refusing to bargain in good faith with an employer if that union has been chosen by its employees as their collective bargaining representative; and

-- Charging excessive fees or dues to employers or its members.
+- Charging excessive fees to employers or dues to its members.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.